Request.Form object into a passed in FoxPro object, by mapping the properties of the object to form variable names. The method then uses

 UnbindFormVars()to unbind child objects.

-You can work around any misparsing problems by performing additional post processing on the captured object data or handling any fields that might have been missed manually.
+You can work around any misparsing problems by performing additional post processing on the captured object data or handling any fields that might have been missed manually by using explicit

 The following is a more complete data binding example with error handling that captures errors and displays them on the page.